StevenR152/craftyjs_game/README.md

 1. Read the getting [CraftyJS Getting Started](http://craftyjs.com/getting-started/) to get up to speed with the basics of Crafty JS.
 2. But Steve, red squares are interesting but I want to make so much more!... take a quick browse at the [CraftyJS API](http://craftyjs.com/api/)
 3. Clone the repository and look around the project.
+4. MAKE A BRANCH FOR YOUR WORK using your name.
-4. Access the game in your browser by going to the location you installed the game at for example I typed: file:///C:/Users/Steven2/Documents/Projects/craftyjs_template/index.html into my browser.
+5. Access the game in your browser by going to the location you installed the game at for example I typed: file:///C:/Users/Steven2/Documents/Projects/craftyjs_template/index.html into my browser.
 You need to use the location it installed for you, use file explorer or ask a friend to help you find this.

 # Lets add to the game